Lynn and Hunstanton Railway

-The Prince of Wales, later King Edward VII, acquired an estate at Sandringham, Norfolk, and Wolferton station was used by the Royal Family and visiting heads of state.
+The Prince of Wales, later King Edward VII, acquired an estate at Sandringham, and Wolferton station was used by the Royal Family and visiting heads of state.
 Hunstanton developed a thriving holiday trade, and day trip excursions became popular.
 After 1950 decline set in, and the Wells line closed to passengers in 1952; Hunstanton through trains to and from London ended in 1960 and further decline resulted in closure in 1969.

 Promotion and construction

 In 1846 efforts were made to promote Hunstanton as a seaside resort, and by the mid 1850s businesses were keen to attract visitors.
-The East Anglian Railway subsidised two omnibus services to Hunstanton from Lynn even though the town had a population of fewer than 500 people in 1861.
+The East Anglian Railway subsidised two omnibus services to Hunstanton from King's Lynn even though the town had a population of fewer than 500 people in 1861.

 The northern part of the Lynn and Ely Railway reached King's Lynn, known locally as Lynn, in 1846.
 Lynn was 16 miles from Hunstanton and a railway connection was projected.
 A Parliamentary Bill for the line from Lynn to Hunstanton gained Royal Assent on 1 August 1861.
 The Lynn and Hunstanton Railway was incorporated, with authorised capital of £60,000.
 The terminus at New Hunstanton, south of the old centre was where development was possible.

 The engineer for the line was John Sutherland Valentine.
 Finance was raised and the first sod was cut on 13 November 1861.
 Construction over the relatively flat terrain was completed in ten months within budget.